Download the Members' Congressional Handbook

 Paid interns may work for no more than 120 calendar days in a 12-month period, per employing authority and may not be shared between Member offices.
 Pursuant to regulations promulgated by the Office of Congressional Workplace Rights, paid interns are not employees for purposes of compliance with the minimum wage and overtime provisions of the Fair Labor Standards Act.
 However, interns, both paid and unpaid, are covered under the anti-harassment and anti-discrimination provisions of the CAA.

-The rate of pay is at the discretion of the Member but may not be less than $1,200 annually or exceed the maximum rate of pay for interns set by the Committee.
-For the current applicable rate, contact the Committee.
+The rate of pay is at the discretion of the Member but may not be less than $1,200 annually or exceed the maximum rate of pay for interns set by the Committee, which is currently set at $38,500 annually.

 The Member determines the terms and conditions of employment of the internship, including provisions for leave (e.g., Annual, Administrative, and Sick).